typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ### Code Plagiarism

 Students may find code similar to our exercises or projects elsewhere online.
 But the copying or adapting of *any* code beyond our provided course material (lectures, exercises, demos), without attribution, is not allowed under any circumstances.
-This *includes* from LLMs, [more below](#llms-and-artificial-intelligence).
+This *includes* from LLM&NoBreak;s, [more below](#llms-and-artificial-intelligence).

 If adapting, with attribution, students must explain the usage and demonstrate an understanding of how the code works.
 We will have in-person code reviews to facilitate and guage this understanding.